GenomicsAotearoa/metagenomics_summer_school/docs/resources/4_APPENDIX_ex11_viral_taxonomy_prediction_via_vContact2.md

 # APPENDIX (ex11) : Viral taxonomy prediction via *vContact2*

+Prior to running this, you need to have run VirSorter2 and CheckV as indicated [here](../day2/ex10.1_viruses.md).

 ## 1. Predict genes via *prodigal-gv*

 Prodigal-gv is a variant of prodigal that has been modified to improve gene calling for giant viruses and viruses that use alternative genetic codes.
 More information is available [here](https://github.com/apcamargo/prodigal-gv).